radinshayanfar/microprocessor-lab/README.md

 ## Full description

-You can read full description (in Persian) [here](https://github.com/radinshayanfar/microprocessor-lab/blob/master/Microlab99.pdf).
+You can read the full description (in Persian) [here](https://github.com/radinshayanfar/microprocessor-lab/blob/master/Microlab99.pdf).